 But sometimes, accessing your investment comes with a ton of headache and hassle.
-What’s more, sometimes you need your money quickly to finance a major home renovation.
+What’s more, you may need your money quickly to finance a major home renovation.

 You could take out a home equity loan or new mortgage.
-Or, you could follow other American homeowners on the path towards a more sensible financial solution: using EasyKnock as a home equity loan alternative.
+Or, you could follow other American homeowners on the path towards a more sensible financial solution: using a sale-leaseback program as a home equity loan alternative.

-EasyKnock eliminates the need for a loan, converting your home equity to you cash without all of the restrictions accompanying traditional loans.
+A sale-leaseback helps to eliminate the need for a loan, converting your home equity to cash without all of the restrictions accompanying traditional loans.

-It works as a sale-leaseback solution.
-You sell your home to EasyKnock, converting your home equity to cash.
-You can use this cash however you see fit: home renovations or repairs, pay down accumulated debts, and so much more.
+Through a sale-leaseback, you sell your home to convert your equity to cash that you can use for home repairs or paying down accumulated debts.
 However, instead of moving out, you get to stay in the home as a renter.
-In some cases, you can stay indefinitely or you can even repurchase the home later.

 5. FHA 203(k) Rehab Loan